aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/powerpoint-shapes/shape-types/custom-shapes/_index.md

   3. Create a second instance of the [GeometryPath](https://reference.aspose.com/slides/nodejs-java/aspose.slides/GeometryPath) class.
   4. Apply the paths to the shape.

-This Javascript code shows you to create a composite custom shape:
+This JavaScript code shows you to create a composite custom shape:

 ```javascript
 var pres = new aspose.slides.Presentation();